Applying to the Residency

 To be eligible to be a UCLA house officer (resident or fellow), applicants must fulfill the following selection criteria:

-- A U.S. citizen, or possess a Permanent Resident Card or an appropriate educational visa.
+- Possesses U.S. citizenship, a Permanent Resident Card, or an appropriate educational visa.

-- If a graduate of a medical school outside the United States, they must have a valid certificate from the ECFMG and have a Letter of Evaluation from the Medical Board of California indicating that they are eligible for resident selection, or a valid California medical license.
+- If a graduate of a medical school outside the United States, must have both (1) a valid certificate from the ECFMG and (2) a Letter of Evaluation from the Medical Board of California indicating that they are eligible for resident selection or a valid California medical license.

 The Educational Commission for Foreign Medical Graduates (ECFMG) assesses the readiness of IMGs to enter US residency or fellowship programs that are accredited by the ACGME.
-ECFMG certification is one of the eligibility requirements to take Step 3 of the USMLE, as well as to obtain a license to practice medicine in the U.S. Applicants wishing to be certified by ECFMG must meet medical education credential requirements and examination requirements, including USMLE Steps 1 and 2 (CS and CK).
+ECFMG certification is one of the eligibility requirements to take Step 3 of the USMLE as well as to obtain a license to practice medicine in the U.S. Applicants wishing to be certified by ECFMG must meet medical education credential requirements and examination requirements, including USMLE Steps 1 and 2.

 Only the clinical J-1 visa sponsored by ECFMG is acceptable when applying to an ACGME accredited training program at UCLA.